-During the design phase, a public workshop was held at Glenwood Elementary School to explain the project's purpose and need and the extent of the work and obtain input from the local community regarding their concerns or support for the project.
+the project's purpose and need and the extent of the work and obtain input from the local community regarding their concerns or support for the project.

 Special one-on-one meetings were held with specific property owners to address their concerns.
-Concerns over noise and lighting were evaluated and addressed by replacing planned rumble strips with highly visible and traversable raised concrete asphalt that encourages slower traffic while accommodating extra-wide/large vehicles.
-The lighting features were also designed to be friendly to neighboring residents while effectively illuminating the intersection.
+Concerns over noise and lighting were evaluated and addressed by eliminating anned rumble strips and limiting lighting.